Local SEO Checklist for Service Businesses

 Your Google Business Profile (GBP) is the single most important local SEO asset.
 It determines whether you appear in the map pack.

 - Add photos.
 Interior, exterior, team, and work photos.
-Businesses with photos get 42% more direction requests.
-Update monthly.
+Businesses with photos get 42% more direction requests and 35% more website clicks.
+Update monthly with fresh images.

 On-Page Local Signals